 - Dee Chapman (Co-founder, 2009; Instructor, 2009-present) - Dee and her husband Bill have six children, with three of them spanning three levels of the Academy.
 Dee's family started homeschooling in 2005 after having sent three of their oldest children to a private school in Champaign, IL from 1999-2005.
-Their oldest daughter (Bri) is in her senior year at the University of Illinois, double majoring in computer science & math, and psychology.
-She also interned with Apple in Cupertino, CA during the summer 2014 and summer 2015 as a software engineer.
-Their oldest son (Ben) attended an intensive with San Francisco Ballet on scholarship in summer 2014, and started UIUC in fall 2015 as a JBT Scholar studying Dietetics.
-Their second oldest son (Bliss) will be attending UIUC in fall 2016, majoring in Statistics and Computer Science.
-Bliss also works at Agrible as a software developer.
+Their oldest daughter (Bri) graduated from the University of Illinois in 2016, and she currently works as a software engineer at Apple in Cupertino, CA. Their oldest son (Ben) attended an intensive with San Francisco Ballet on scholarship in summer 2014, and started UIUC in fall 2015 as a JBT Scholar studying Dietetics.
+Their second oldest son (Bliss) is a UIUC freshman, majoring in Statistics and Computer Science.
+Bliss also works at Agrible as a software developer, and will be interning at Apple in summer 2017.
 The Chapman family also spends time with the Champaign Urbana Ballet.
 Dee has BS & MS degrees in Electrical Engineering from the University of Illinois, and enjoys teaching math, computer science, and science, and learning along with the children in other subjects.
-Her husband, Bill, is a lecturer in the UIUC Computer Science department, after having spent close to 25 years in the UIUC Atmospheric Science department doing climate research.
+Her husband, Bill, is a professor in the UIUC Computer Science department, after having spent close to 25 years in the UIUC Atmospheric Science department doing climate research.
 He also consults with Agrible, a new venture in Research Park.
 He has previously taught Earth Science at JiL.
 Dee’s personal passions include planning and developing curriculum, spending time with her kids and family, attending her children's activities and events, walks in the park, and listening to public radio shows.
 She also freelances as a computer programmer for a text book publisher.
 Dee's homeschooling goal is to create lifelong learners who are happy, curious, thoughtful, brave, and motivated to follow their interests and passions.